anirbanatweb/Stelin/README.md

   * email.php contains the SMTP server configurations (The on/off toggle of the email module is in this file).
   * server.php contains the address of the root location of the web app (Example, `http://localhost/stelin-master`).
   * twitter.php contains your Twitter app credentials (The on/off toggle of the Twitter module is in this file).
+* Disable ad blockers.
+Otherwise the Twitter button will not appear.

 And that is all!